 This park has everything for everyone.
 You can go kayaking, play catch or even stretch out with some yoga.
 Enjoy some good old fashioned fun in the sun for free at Coolidge Park.
 Your kids will surely get interested in the interactive water feature.

 17. Signal Point

 This point was pretty significant during the Civil War and is a must-visit for history lovers.
 It’s a 13-mile hike and you can enjoy the sound of rushing water during your hike with all the waterfalls you’ll see.
 If you’re vacationing with your pets, take them on the hike too!
 Once you reach the top, enjoy the view from Sunset Rock.

 Imagine yourself sitting in a theatre, but instead of watching people perform, you get to see nature’s artistry at work.
 The center of this natural theatre features a deep blue lake that’ll calm you down the moment you look at it.

 Among its many mountains, Chattanooga has many caves which will awaken the explorer inside you.
-A downside is that most of the tours and activities in these caves are paid, but you can still hike up, click a few photos and enjoy the view of the city from the top.
+A downside is that most of the tours and activities in these caves are paid, but you can still hike up, click a few photos and enjoy the view of the city for free.

 Head to Chattanooga!
 Whether you’re a history fan or just love some good music and art, Chattanooga has something for everyone.
 These great tourist attractions are free so you can have a wonderful, long vacation and explore both the culture and natural beauty of Chattanooga.